-The book Aloha for Carol Ann is a lovely story which nicely tells the experience of a child who moves to Hawaii and begins to adjust to a new culture.
+The book Aloha for Carol Ann is a lovely story.
+It was written by Margo Sorenson and illustrated by Pricilla Burris.
+It nicely tells the experience of a child who moves to Hawaii and begins to adjust to a new culture.
 She didn’t want to move at all.
 She has to remove her shoes to enter the school, which is a new experience for her.
 She meets, “Twenty-six pairs of eyes . . . almond-shaped black eyes and brown eyes.
 There were round black eyes and big blue eyes.”
 In other words, a diverse student population.
 It was so refreshing for my eyes to see the eyes correctly drawn.
 I have an adopted daughter from Korea, and so many book illustrations do not accurately portray her eyes.
 This is one of the books in the Multicultural Children’s Book Day which reflects the many underserved cultures in most children’s stories.
 Of course, this is a children’s story, and by the end of the first day Carol Ann is playing with her new friends and enjoying school despite the unwanted move.
 This story would be such a nice addition to children’s libraries, and great for classroom discussions about accepting diversity.
 I so enjoyed all the illustrations showing Hawaii as I’m here in Minnesota in the middle of winter, so I made a free printable for teachers to use with this book.

 Children’s reading and play advocates Valarie Budayr from Jump Into a Book and Mia Wenjen from Pragmatic Mom teamed up in late 2013 to create an ambitious (and much needed) national event.
 On January 27th, 2015 this dynamic duo will be hosting yet another Multicultural Children’s Book Day as a way of celebrating diversity in children’s books.